zhampel/cr-geomag-prop/README.md

-# Charged Particle B-Field Propagation Visualization
+# Charged Particle in Geomagnetic Field Visualization

-This project (cr-igrf-prop) demonstrates a tool to visualize charge particle propagation through the Earth's magnetic field.
+This project (cr-geomag-prop) demonstrates a tool to visualize charge particle propagation through the Earth's magnetic field.
 The following [link](https://www.youtube.com/watch?v=M-hRWb5rqL8&feature=youtu.be)
 shows a demonstration of this project's visualization of proton particles